Troglodytee/Muse-Fanpage/README.md

 # Muse-Fanpage
 ![Preview image](./preview/preview.jpg)

 A one-page website about the band "Muse".
-Made using the "Boostrap" CSS framework.
+Made using the "Bootstrap" CSS framework.
 This site allowed me to experiment "Bootstrap" and to made an accessible site.
 ## Features
 - The band biography
 - The discography of the band